 If you are looking to remove collection accounts from your credit report, the task isn't easy, but there are strategies to try.
 One of the first things you want to do is get an accurate picture of your situation by getting your credit reports and scores.

-The good news is that you have access to your credit report each year from each of the agencies at no charge – Equifax, Experian and TransUnion.
+The good news is that you have access to a free credit report every year from each of the agencies – Equifax, Experian and TransUnion.
 You can also access two credit scores at no charge ( from Experian and VantageScore 3.0) from Credit.com.

-Collection agencies may be able to get the past due account removed in turn for payment.
+The first thing to remember is that by law, collection accounts can be reported to the credit agencies for 7 1/2 years.
+This starts from the date you stopped making payments.
+Collection agencies may be able to remove the collection accounts in return for payment.
 You have a couple of options on how to achieve this.
 You can write a letter letting them know you want to pay off the account.
-If the collection agency is open to this option, let them know you would like to make a payment if they agree to then remove the account from your report.
-If they agree, you want to get a signed copy of the letter so you have proof.
+If they agree to then remove the account from your report, let them know you would like to make a payment.
+Make sure to get a signed copy of the letter so you have proof.

 The second option you have is to try and get them to agree to a deletion over the phone.
 Just make sure you get something in writing to the agreement before you make any payments.
 Any correspondence should be sent via certified mail with return receipt.
 You want to have proof should any issues arise.
 Once you have made payment, verify that the account was deleted from your report.
 If not, you need to dispute this with the credit bureau and supply them with that agreement and proof of payment.

 If you usually have great credit, you may get somewhere with writing a goodwill letter to your creditor.
 This only works if you have paid off the debt already.
 Just be sure to send your letter certified mail with a receipt so you have proof it arrived.
 This type of request does actually work so if you have decent credit history, it is worth a try.
 There are also plenty of goodwill letter templates online to help you out.